Ph.D. Requirements

 Doctoral Oral Qualifying Examination (OQE)

 The doctoral Oral Qualifying Examination must be passed before the student can be advanced to candidacy for the doctorate.
-To be eligible to take the Oral Qualifying Examination, the student must have completed all coursework, have a formally constituted Doctoral Committee, and have completed and passed the Written Qualifying Examination requirement.
-Students are expected to take and pass the Oral Qualifying Examination by the end of the Spring Quarter of their third year of graduate study.
+To be eligible to take the OQE, the student must have completed all coursework, have a formally constituted Doctoral Committee, and have completed and passed the WQE requirement.
+Students are expected to take and pass the OQE by the end of the Fall Quarter of their third year.

-The Oral Qualifying Examination (OQE) is chaired by the student’s thesis advisor, and conducted by their Doctoral Committee.
-University policy requires that all Doctoral Committee members be physically present for the Oral Qualifying Examination.
+The OQE is chaired by the student’s thesis advisor, and conducted by their Doctoral Committee.
+University policy requires that all Doctoral Committee members be physically present for the oral exam.

 The Doctoral Committee determines whether or not the student has passed the Oral Qualifying Examination.
 In the event of failure, the Oral Qualifying Examination may be repeated only once.

-At the time of the doctoral Oral Qualifying Examination, at least three members (the thesis advisor, the “outside” committee member, and one of the two other IDP members) of the Doctoral Committee must indicate their willingness to serve as Certifying Members (i.e. agree to read and approve the student’s final thesis before it is filed).
+At the time of the doctoral Oral Qualifying Examination, at least three members of the Doctoral Committee must indicate their willingness to serve as Certifying Members (i.e. agree to read and approve the student’s final thesis before it is filed).

 Doctoral Committee Meetings

-After completion of the qualifying examinations and advancement to candidacy, students are expected to meet with their Doctoral Committee each year.
-These yearly meetings provide additional interaction between the Doctoral Committee and the student and serve as an important barometer for the progress of the student’s research proposal since the doctoral Oral Qualifying Examination.
-This meeting also serves as an avenue for advice, regarding new approaches or directions for students who have reached an impasse in their work, or regarding how much work remains for the dissertation to be considered complete for students whose work is going well.
-Students may accomplish these yearly doctoral committee meetings via individual meetings with their committee members.
+After completion of the OQE and advancement to candidacy, students are expected to meet with their Doctoral Committee each year.
+These yearly meetings provide additional interactions between the Doctoral Committee and the student; they serve as an important barometer for the progress of the student’s research, as an avenue for advice regarding new approaches or directions re possible an impasses, or regarding how much work remains for the dissertation to be considered complete.
+Should schedule coordination prove difficult, students may accomplish these yearly doctoral committee meetings via individual meetings with their committee members.

 Each yearly meeting requires the signatures of the Doctoral Committee members on the appropriate form, in order to monitor and track the student’s progress in their dissertation research and time-to-degree.